arcweight

 What data is collected

-Arcweight stores the minimum necessary to function: your Google account email (for authentication), the LinkedIn profile slugs and names of people you rate, and the ratings themselves.
+Arcweight stores the minimum necessary to function: your Google account email (for authentication), the LinkedIn profile slugs and names of people you rate, the ratings themselves, and any tags and notes you add (private to you, never shared).
 No browsing history, messages, or other LinkedIn activity is collected.
 For a complete description of the data we collect and how we use it, see our Privacy Policy.

 Authentication